EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 _____________________________________________________________

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
-It has a purpose [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/) but shows some additional features.
-It:
+It has a purpose [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/) but shows some additional features (Another [tutorial](/tutorial/gw/qsgw_fe/) an LDA calculation for Fe, a ferromagnetic metal, demonstrates still other features).
+This one:

 1. explains the input file's structure and illustrates some of its programming language capabilities
 2. generates a self consistent potential within the LDA
 3. makes neighbour tables using the **lmchk**{: style="color: blue"} tool
 4. synchronizes with an [ASA tutorial](/tutorial/asa/lm_pbte_tutorial/) on the same system, enabling a comparison of the ASA and full potential methods.
 5. forms the starting point for other tutorials on optics, a QSGW calculation of PbTe, and compares energy bands computed in different ways.

-SEe also a [tutorial](/tutorial/gw/qsgw_fe/) for an LDA calculation for Fe.
-That tutorial shows some extra features (Fe is metallic and ferromagnetic); it also includes a QS<i>GW</i> calculation, and shows how to compare LDA and QS<i>GW</i> energy bands.

 ### _Table of Contents_
 _____________________________________________________________